p4535992/foundryvtt-hidden-entity-links/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/p4535992/vtt-hidden-entity-links/total?style=for-the-badge)

-A module for FoundryVTT which hides entities in the sidebar if players have Limited access to them.
-This means you can provide secret documents to your players without them seeing them in the sidebar.
+A module for FoundryVTT for hide things...

+- Hides entities in the sidebar if players have Limited access to them.
+This means you can provide secret documents to your players without them seeing them in the sidebar, both permission and manual setting are allowed.
+- Hides the soundtrack name and the playlist controlls from non GM accounts (as they cant use it anyway)
+- Adds an option to change the table roll to GM only.
+- Hide link on the text editor tinymce based on the level of permission for that entity.
-Plus has many settings for hide navigation to scene , soundtrack, ecc.
+Plus has many settings for hide navigation to scene, soundtrack, ecc.,

 ![hidden_links6](./wiki/shocase_hidden_entity_link.gif)